saranrt95/CP4RuleBasedXAI/README.md

-## CONFIDERAI+: CONFIDERAI extension to mutually exclusive rules
+## CP4RULEBASEDXAI: CONFIDERAI extension to mutually exclusive rules

 This code allows to perform conformal prediction for rule-based binary classifiers.
-It extends our previous score function, CONFIDERAI [1], to also include non-overlapping, mutually exclusive, rules, thus being applicable for Decision-Tree-like sklearn-compatible classifiers.
+It extends our previous score function, CONFIDERAI [1], to also include non-overlapping, mutually exclusive, rules, being applicable for Decision-Tree-like sklearn-compatible classifiers.

 The code implements two novel scores:

-1) CONFIDERAI+
+1) Risk-averse CONFIDERAI
-2) Risk-averse CONFIDERAI
+2) Risk-Tolerant CONFIDERAI

 and compares the results with more traditional score functions (LAC, margin-based, and K-Nearest Neighbors).